fgregg/fgregg.github.io/_posts/2024-03-30-fun-and-democracy.md

 of an online group gets to make all the rules for the group,

-I don't really buy grander claims that the lack of democracy online is leading us to fascism offline, but Schneider doesn't really put a lot of force behind making that link.
+I don't really buy grander claims that the lack of democracy online is leading us to authoritarianism offline, but Schneider doesn't really put a lot of force behind making that link.
 Nevertheless, it could still be good for our online associational lives to be more democratic, and Schneider presents a number of creative ideas about how we could go